 Make the most of the flavor of summer produce with a batch of Slow Cooker Spaghetti Sauce from fresh tomatoes.
-This method is super easy and delivers on the classic Italian flavor your family craves.
+This method is super easy and delivers on the classic Italian flavor your family craves all year long.

 Slow Cooker Spaghetti Sauce